-When Weather Alert Days are issued, there will always be more information on the duration of the event as well as the location of those most impacted.
-Not all events will last the whole day, nor will all locations be impacted equally.
-The Weather Alert Day is to draw your attention to the day of the event.
-Here’s what to look for.
+When First Alert Weather Days are issued, there will always be more information on the duration of the event as well as the location of those most impacted.
+Not all events will last the whole day, nor will all hometowns be impacted equally.
+The First Alert Weather Day is issued to draw your attention to the day of the event.
+Here’s our commitment.

-Our 7-Day graphic will show the Weather Alert Day in red with an Alert Day icon at the top.
-This may be visible several days leading up to the Weather Alert Day to give you advanced notice.
+Our 7-Day graphic will show the First Alert Weather Day in red.
+This may be visible several days leading up to the active weather day to give you advanced notice.